Rescheduling trip with Doug Bechtel. Those wishing to go on an informal walk can still meet at the original time.

 Occupying over 5,000 acres, Pawtuckaway State Park is the largest state park in Rockingham County.
 Join trip leader Ben Griffith to explore this unique natural area which is home to a diverse group of birds including such typically northern nesting species as Dark-eyed Junco, Yellow-bellied Sapsucker, and Evening Grosbeaks.
 At the same time, more southerly species such as Yellow-throated Vireo, Louisiana Waterthrush, and Prairie Warbler are common breeders in the park as well.
 We'll hope to find these species and more, along with any migrants that may just be passing through.
 Be prepared for moderate hiking with limited access to bathrooms or other facilities.
 We'll meet at the Dunkin Donuts in Raymond at 7 am to carpool.
 The trip is expected to last until about noon with the possibility of extending the visit to a few other nearby areas.
 Contact Ben Griffith at bgriffith@gmail.com

 Limited to 10 participants.
-As the trip nears, please revisit this website to sign up.
+Please click on the link below to sign up.

 With ocean, bay, marsh, beach, woodland and even a bit of old orchard, Odiorne Point can be a magnet for birds during migration.
 Join trip leader Ethan Ring for a long walk around the many varied habitats of the park to look for spring migrants and resident breeding birds.
 Meet at the main Odiorne Point parking lot at 8:15 (the park opens at 8:00).
 A small entrance fee for the park is required.
 Contact: Ethan Ring ethanring878@gmail.com.

 The trip is limited to 15 participants.
-As the trip nears, please revisit this website to sign up.
+Please click on the link below to sign up.

 Bird the varied habitats of the Deer Hill Wildlife Management Area with trip leader Scott Heron.
 With 190 species seen on the property, in the spring Deer Hill can be full of migrating passerines and breeding water birds.
 Meet at the entrance gate on Pine Road in Brentwood.
 Contact: Scott Heron at smheron@gmail.com.

 This field trip will be limited to 20 participants.
-As the trip nears, please revisit this website to sign up.
+Please click on the link below to sign up.

 Join us as we look for nests and other evidence of breeding birds on the trails around the ponds and along the Cocheco River.
 Meet at the Pickering Ponds parking area at 7:00 AM.
 The entrance is about a mile south of the Rochester Wastewater Treatment Plant on Pickering Road (opposite mailbox #452).
 Contact: Dan Hubbard at danielhubbard@peoplepc.com or 603-978-0218.